 More need fulfillment with various partners

-Only boundaries that are previously agreed on by both partners
+Only boundaries that both partners previously agreed on

 Hopefully, you are more clear on what is an open relationship and what it entails.
 You might also wonder how to have an open relationship?
-Although you read about the rules and setting boundaries, you might still need a guide to open relationships.
+Although you read about the rules and setting boundaries, you might still need a guide to make an open relationship work.

 There is no single answer to the question of how to be in an open relationship.
 However, there is some open relationship advice that can help you in your pursuit.